Perhaps the best known of all football trading strategies is the “lay the draw” strategy.

 These are the matches that will really enable you to profit from laying the draw.

-Criteria Three – Even Matches
+Criteria Three – Matches Without a Strong Favourite

 The types of games you choose to use the lay the draw in will depend to a certain extent on your approach to risk.